 Each customer must have a credit limit set.
 To do this, first go to the back office and locate the customer card for the customer you want to extend credit to.
 In the gray bar on the left-hand side, under Sales, you will find the relevant settings for extending store credit.
 At the very least, you will need to set a Payment Deadline and Credit Limit.
 If you do not wish to use a deadline, you can set the deadline to 0.

 After you have done this, save your changes.
-You’ll note that the credit limit and available credit is now shown at the top of the customer card, and you can run a balance report.
+You’ll note that the credit limit and available credit are now shown at the top of the customer card, and you can run a balance report.

 To tender a sale with Store Credit, first select the customer in the POS, then ring the items as you normally would.
 Hitting the Pay button at the end of the sale will show you the customer’s credit limit at the top of the popup window, and clicking the Store Credit button will put the sale towards the customer’s credit.
-After you have done this, click the check button to complete the sale.
+After you have done this, click the checkmark button to complete the sale.